commercialhaskell/stack/doc/maintainers/team_process.md

 ## Issue triage

 The maintainer team provides ongoing review and responses to newly-filed GitHub issues and pull requests.
-From experience, we find it's easiest to have a single person "on call" at any given time.
+From experience, we find it is easiest to have a single person "on call" at any given time.
 Therefore, the team rotates shifts on a weekly basis.
 The "on call" triager is responsible for: